Structural Analysis

 Introduction

-This section describes the nonlinear time-history analysis (NLTHA) workflow using cloud analysis on multi-degree-of-freedom (MDOF) structural models.
+This section describes the nonlinear time-history analysis (NLTHA) workflow using modified cloud analysis on multi-degree-of-freedom (MDOF) stick-and-mass models.
 By combining functions for MDOF calibration, modelling and dynamic analysis, the framework enables setup, execution, and post-processing of structural responses under earthquake loading.

 The main components include:

-MDOF Model Construction: Define and assemble MDOF models with essential structural properties
+MDOF Model Construction: Define and assemble MDOF stick-and-mass models with essential structural properties

 Nonlinear Time-History Analysis: Simulate dynamic response under ground motion records

-Cloud Analysis: Fit probabilistic seismic demand models to analysis results
+Modified Cloud Analysis: Fit probabilistic seismic demand models to analysis results accounting for non-collapse and collapse cases

-Cloud Analysis (CA) is a method used to assess the fragility of structures under seismic events.
-It involves performing nonlinear dynamic analyses using a set of “natural” recorded ground motions without scaling them, and then applying simple linear regression in the logarithmic space of structural response.
+Modified Cloud Analysis (MCA) is a method used to assess the fragility of structures under seismic events.
+It involves performing NLTHA using a set of “natural” recorded ground motions without scaling them.

 The EDP–IM relationship is first expressed as a power law: